MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 - The maximum duration of a sampling session is 10 minutes.
 This is a configurable server setting.
 - The number of stack frame entries is limited to 2000.
 This is a configurable server setting.

 ### Performance profiling in Business Central

 In [!INCLUDE [prod_short](includes/prod_short.md)], you can use the **Performance Profiler** page to record a snapshot to do sampling profiling.
-This allows for recording of a process that seems slow directly in Business Central.
+This allows for recording of a process that seems slow directly in [!INCLUDE [prod_short](includes/prod_short.md)].
+When the Performance Profiler has run and recorded a process in [!INCLUDE [prod_short](includes/prod_short.md)], it generates a .alcpuprofile file, which can be downloaded and shared using OneDrive.
+When receiving such a .alcpuprofile file, it can be opened in Visual Studio Code and further investigated.
 For more information, see [Performance Profiler Overview](/dynamics365/business-central/dev-itpro/administration/performance-profiler-overview).

 ## See Also